 The Historic Lady Of The Lake: Queenstown’s TSS Earnslaw

-A visit to Queenstown isn’t all about bungy jumping and ski fields.
+A visit to Queenstown isn’t all about the adrenalin activities like bungy jumping and ski fields.

-Beneath the surface of Queenstown’s modern adventure activities, there is a rich history of pioneers and gold miners.
-The foundations of the town are based on the hardy gold miners who sought riches on icy rivers, tragic Maori mythology, and pioneering settlers who broke through harsh landscapes to establish a brave new town, in a jaw dropping location.
+Beneath the surface of Queenstown’s modern adventure activities, there is a rich history of pioneering mentality.
+The foundations of the town are based on the hardy gold miners who sought riches on icy rivers, of Maori mythology, and hardy settlers who broke through harsh landscapes to establish a brave new town, in a jaw dropping location.

 For visitors today, there are plenty of opportunities to immerse themselves in the stories and sights that shaped Queenstown into what it is today.
 Whether it’s a 4WD tour through gold-bearing rivers or a visit to the historic township of Arrowtown, tourism has made Queenstown’s past easily accessible.